ais-one/cookbook/ISSUES.md

 ## Issues

 List of urgent issues to take care of
-- how did it go to public layout when logout ?
 - handle when user is forced logout ?
-- add auth to vite app
 - add ws to vite
 - add gql to vite?